Last Updated on September 12, 2022

 When to Replace Your Old Mountain Bike Chain

-Putting back the chain on your mountain bike is the first thing you’ll do.
+Putting back the bike chain on your mountain bike is the first thing you’ll do.
 But it’s also a good idea to check it first and see if it’s already worn out.
 If so, then it’d be best that you replace it with a new chain.
+Remember that bike chains last for a few years only.

 Installing a New Chain